(con't from Part IV)

 It's mathematics (photo).

-Organ music is so compelling, its 700 years of literature, its forms, its aspects, and its history, are so vast, and the desire to play it can be so overwhelming, that it would take several lifetimes to learn to play every piece and master every facet of every phase of every national and historic school that beckons us.
+Organ music is so compelling, its 700 years of repertoire, its forms, its aspects, and its history, are so vast, and the desire to play it can be so overwhelming, that it would take several lifetimes to learn to play every piece and master every facet of every phase of every national and historic school that beckons us.

 It would take more than one lifetime just to sight read it once through.

 We also have to expect that on some days our practice time will be extremely limited.

 Therefore to get anywhere with it in any area that interests us we have to develop a mission ... a plan for how we're going to spend that precious time of ours so that the world and all of its distractions and interruptions will not succeed in steam rollering it out of existence.

 If we can only carve out a few minutes every day for practice, and we use it to do nothing but review our technique or some repertoire we already know, the product of our labors will be like multiplying one times one.